 Landfill operators should submit their complete Environmental Monitoring Reports, as required by their landfill permits, to the Permit Section Manager throughout the year.
 This applies to both active permitted landfills and landfills in post‐closure care.
 For more information, contact the Permit Section at 505‐827‐0197.

-Facilities are required to keep a copy of each Annual Report on site through the completion of post‐closure care.
+Facilities are required to keep a copy of each Annual Report on-site through the completion of post‐closure care.
 Annual Reports can be kept as either electronic files or paper files.
 After completing your report, you will be able to save and/or print the Annual Report for your facility’s records.
 (See Section 8: Submit Annual Report in these instructions).

-Make sure to press the Submit Annual Report button to upload your data once you are ready to upload your 2023 information.
+Make sure to press the Submit Annual Report button to upload your data once you are ready to upload your 2024 information.
 Your Annual Report is not submitted until you press the Submit Annual Report button.